 The Allocation Model recognizes the incentive in allowing budget locations to maintain their unexpended funds for future needs.
 In addition to the allocation derived through the mechanism of the model, the colleges and district office are allowed to carry-over any unexpended funds as of June 30 into the new budget year, up to a maximum of 2% of their respective prior year's budget allocation.
-Any allowable carryover is then added to each college's total allocation to produce the college's budget allocation for development of their operating budgets.
+Any allowable carryover is then added to each college's total allocation to produce the college's total expenditure budget.